David Marr (journalist)

 David Ewan Marr FAHA (born 13 July 1947) is an Australian journalist, author, and political and social commentator.
-His writes about the law, Australian politics, censorship, the media, and the arts.
+He writes about the law, Australian politics, censorship, the media, and the arts.
 He has written for The Monthly and Guardian Australia.
 Marr hosts Late Night Live on ABC's Radio National.

 Early life and education

 David Ewan Marr was born on 13 July 1947.
 He attended Sydney Church of England Grammar School in Sydney's Lower North Shore and subsequently graduated from the University of Sydney with a Bachelor of Arts in 1968 and a Bachelor of Laws in 1971.
 While at university he was a resident of St Paul's College.

 Career

 Marr worked for a time as an articled clerk at the law firm Allen, Allen and Hemsley, and was admitted as a barrister and solicitor before turning to journalism.

 He began as a journalist working for The Bulletin magazine and The National Times newspaper in 1972 before being appointed editor in 1980.
 During this period, he oversaw publication of the articles by Sydney journalist and author David Hickie, which detailed long-suppressed allegations of corruption against former New South Wales premier Robert Askin.
 The first article, headlined "Askin: friend of organised crime", was famously published on the day of Askin's funeral in 1981.
 In 1980 Marr published his first book, Barwick, a biography of Chief Justice Sir Garfield Barwick.
 It won the NSW Premier's Literary Award for Non-Fiction, but was received poorly by its subject, who accused the author of fabricating quotes.
 This was followed in 1991 by his biography of Nobel Laureate Patrick White.

 Marr was a reporter on the ABC TV program Four Corners (1985, 1990–91), a role in which he won a Walkley Award, and presenter of Radio National's Arts Today program (1994–1996).
 From 2002 to 2004, he hosted the ABC TV program Media Watch.
 He was a frequent guest on ABC TV's Insiders program.
 During his term as presenter of Media Watch he played a key role in exposing the ongoing cash for comment affair, which Media Watch had first raised in 1999, concerning radio commentators Alan Jones and John Laws.
 In 2004 the program's exposé of Australian Broadcasting Authority (ABA) head David Flint – who had written letters of support to Jones at a time when Jones was being investigated by the ABA – played a significant role in forcing Flint's resignation.